Ryansoh91/Portfolio/README.md

-A simple program with two versions.
-The code are designed differently.
+A simple program with two versions, the code are designed slightly differently.
+Mainly to show:

+1. fundamentals of my programming
+2. clarity, design of, and how maintainable is the code
+3. time complexity of the algorithm
+4. how I name variables and functions

 Please see the Process Documentation v1, and/or screenshots of both the versions too.